pl3onasm/Imperative-programming/README.md

 ## Testing

 You can test your own code with the [test script](https://github.com/pl3onasm/Imperative-programming/blob/main/ctest.sh).
 It will try to compile your code and run it on all the test cases.
 It will also compare your output with the expected output, and check for memory leaks by running a Valgrind test.
+If a test fails, the script will display the line number where there was a mismatch between the expected and the actual output, and the corresponding lines, so you can easily find the error.
+In order to avoid too much clutter, the script will only display the first 6 lines where mismatches were found.

 In order to use it, you basically have two options: